It’s a lot of little things. That’s what web design is all about. There is a staggering number of ways to screw up.

 You don’t necessarily need to move every page.
 But you need to find and move the top performing content based on traffic, rankings and link popularity.

-Log into Google Analytics and go to Behavior > Site Content > All Pages.
-Be sure to adjust the calendar and select a long timeframe (maybe 2-3 years).
+Log into GA4 and go to Reports > Engagement > Pages and screens.
+Be sure to adjust the calendar and select a long timeframe.

 Log into Google Search Console.
 In the left column select Links > External links > More.